 The CIP is suitable for fixed site, mobile or airborne sampling.

 Two optional software packages are available for CIP users.
 The Particle Analysis and Display System (PADS) allows for instrument control and real-time data display.

 PADS displays a user-friendly virtual instrument panel that enables the user to do the following tasks:

-The Optical Array Shadow Imaging Software (OASIS) system is designed for rigorous post-processing analysis.
+OASIS, shown at right, is designed for rigorous post-processing analysis.
 It provides additional particle statistics beyond those generated by PADS.
 In addition, OASIS allows users to filter particles by various criteria, including particle area, particle shape, area fraction, and inter-arrival time.
 Written in IGOR Pro, OASIS leverages IGOR’s robust statistical analysis features for enhanced data analysis and graphing capability.

 Shadow images of particles passing through a collimated laser beam are projected onto a linear array of 64 photodetectors.
 The presence of a particle is registered by a change in the light level on each diode.
 The registered changes in the photodetectors are stored at a rate consistent with probe velocity and the instrument’s size resolution.
 Particle images are reconstructed from individual “slices,” where a slice is the state of the 64-element linear array at a given moment in time.
 A slice must be stored at each time interval that the particle advances through the beam a distance equal to the resolution of the probe.
 Optional grayscale imaging gives three levels of shadow recording on each photodetector, allowing more detailed information on the particles.